melodies33/SAVA/README.md

 - plot.R: generates the corresponding simulation figures.
 - real-amazon.R: reproduces the real-data analysis in Section 4.
 - realdata_plot.R: generates the corresponding real-data figures.
-- AMAZON_All_Beauty.zip: contains the data for real data analysis in Section 4.
-- AMAZON_FASHION.zip: contains the data for real data analysis in Section 4.
-- AMAZON_Luxury_Beauty.zip: contains the data for real data analysis in Section 4.
+- AMAZON_All_Beauty.zip, AMAZON_FASHION.zip and AMAZON_Luxury_Beauty.zip: contains the data for real data analysis in Section 4.

 ## Installation
 The package source files are contained in the SAVA directory.